saecki/zig-grep/paper/paper.typ

 To keep it simple the first implementation, read the whole file into a single buffer and ran a compiled regex pattern match on every line.
 This was done using a regex iterator from the `rure` crate.

 === Whole text searching
 After some investigation it turned out that initializing the regex search iterator provided by the `rure` crate had more overhead than expected, and running the regex pattern match on the whole text instead of every line would improve performance significantly.
-After the previous change, I found out that the `rure` library provided a function that allowed setting the start index for searching inside the passed text slice.
+Following the previous change, I found out that the `rure` library provided a function that allowed setting the start index for searching inside the passed text slice.
 Using this function avoided allocating the iterator in the first place.

 === Line by line searching with fixed size buffer Since one of the tests was to search an 8gb large text file, the input would need to be split up into smaller chunks as to avoid running out of memory.
 This was done using a fixed size buffer which would only load part of the file, searching that buffer up to the last fully included line, then moving the unsearched parts including possibly relevant context lines to the start of the buffer, and eventually refilling the buffer with remaining data to search.
-Since lines need to be iterated to calculate line numbers, and the I discovered the `rure` function that searches the text directly I decided to once again search each line individually, instead of the whole text.
+Since lines need to be iterated to calculate line numbers, and I discovered the `rure` function that searches the text directly without an iterator, I decided to once again search each line individually, instead of the whole text.

 === Whole text searching with fixed size buffer
-After further investigation it turned out that the overhead of searching each line didn't just come from  the `rure` iterator, but some special regex patterns introduced large overhead anyway when starting the search.
-One example was the word character pattern `\w`, which respect possibly multi-byte unicode characters.
-Since the `rure` library uses a finite automata (state machine), matching multiple word characters results in an exponential explosion of states.
-Disabling unicode during the regex pattern compilation significantly improved performance.
+After further investigation I discovered that the overhead of searching each line didn't just come from  the `rure` iterator, but that special regex patterns introduced large overhead when starting the search.
+One example was the word character pattern `\w`, which respects possibly multi-byte unicode characters.
+Since the `rure` library uses a finite automata (state machine), matching multiple word characters results in a large number of states @rust_regex_issue_1095.
+This state machine, although only compiled once, needs to be initialized in memory every time a search is starts.
+Disabling unicode support during the regex pattern compilation significantly improved performance.
 With these findings, the regex pattern matching was once again adjusted to be run on the whole text buffer, to restore previously achieved performance.\
 One additional bug that I only tackled at this stage was to prevent regex pattern matches that spanned multiple lines.
 If a match is found that spans multiple lines an additional search is run only on the fist matched line, if this succeeds too only this match is highlighted and printed.

 == Parallelization
-At this point most easy wins in single threaded optimization were off the table, so the next performance gain would be using multiple threads.
-The things that take up the largest portion of time are accessing the file system, and searching the text.
+At this point most easy wins in single threaded optimization were off the table, so the next performance improvements would come from using multiple threads.
+The most time consuming sections of the program are accessing the file system, and searching the text.

 Parallelization was implemented using a thread pool of search workers that would receive file paths using a atomically synchronized message queue.
 The directory walking remained mostly the same apart from searching files adhoc, they were now sent through the message queue.